 Eye Plastics and Orbital Surgery

-Attendings: Suzanne Freitag, MD, Aaron Fay, MD, Francis Sutula, MD, Michael Yoon, MD, and Daniel Lefebvre, MD
+Attendings: Suzanne Freitag, MD, Francis Sutula, MD, Michael Yoon, MD, Daniel Lefebvre, MD, and Nahyoung Grace Lee, MD

 The Eye Plastics rotation exposes the junior resident to the medical and surgical management of lid disease, facial fractures, lid and orbital tumors, lacrimal drainage problems, and cosmesis.
 The junior resident learns to manage patients with a variety of oculoplastics problems through work in the Eye Plastics Clinic.
 In addition, approximately 1.5 days per week are spent in the operating room where the resident participates in a diverse array of surgeries, which include blepharoplasties, ptosis repairs, excisional biopsies, orbitotomies, facial fracture repairs, and enucleations.
 The first-year resident takes a portion of home-call during this rotation with back-up supplied by the Eye Plastics fellow and attending.